 12087 SW U.S. Highway 27 Fort White FL 32038 | Open: All year

-7300 Ginnie Springs Road, High Springs, FL 32643 | Open: All Year
+7300 Ginnie Springs Road, High Springs, FL 32643 | Open: All year

-Drive about two and a half hours north of Tampa and dive into a park filled with activities to last all day!
-The spring’s most immersive activity is diving into the Devil’s Spring System (not to be confused with Devil’s Den!).
+Drive about two and a half hours north of Tampa and dive into a park filled with activities to last all day and plenty of cave exploring!
+Ginnie Springs‘ most immersive activity is diving the Devil’s Spring System (not to be confused with Devil’s Den!).
 The water is so clear that from the bottom, you can see through the water to the trees above through a stained-glass effect created by the river.
-If diving is not your thing, there is also a lazy river that you can float down at your own pace and anything from kayaks to canoes to stand up paddle boards, all of which are available for rent.
-Make a whole weekend out of it and stay on their campgrounds to really get to know your significant other.
+Certified divers can also explore the spacious Ginnie Ballroom.
+Make sure to read through the dive rules before visiting as certain certifications are required.

 3852 NE 172 Ct, Williston, FL 32696 | Open: All year

-A little less than a two-hour drive north of Tampa allows you to dive the largest clear water cavern in Williston, Florida!
-You can dive up to a depth of 100 feet in clear water that remains a comfortable 72 degrees all year.
-The cave is mostly untouched, so it remains relatively close to its natural state.
-You only have to have an open water diving certification to enjoy this exhilarating dive with nature.
-After you’re done with your dive, feel free to eat a picnic at any of their picnic pavilions!
+A little less than a two-hour drive north of Tampa allows you to dive the largest clear water cavern in Williston, FL.
+At Blue Grotto, you can dive up to a depth of 100 feet in clear water that remains a comfortable 72 degrees all year.
+You must have an open water diving certification to enjoy this exhilarating dive with nature.
+After you’re done with your dive, feel free to eat a picnic at any of their picnic pavilions.

-180th St, Live Oak, FL 32060 | Open: All Year
+180th St, Live Oak, FL 32060 | Open: All year

-A mere three hours away brings you right into a park with two huge springs, six sinkholes, and much more!
-This park boasts having one of the longest underwater cave systems in the United States, so this is well worth the drive!
-However, only certified scuba divers are able to explore the almost 33,000 feet of impressive caverns.
-For those who are not diving, there are plenty of hiking trails, swimming pools, and picnicking spots they can enjoy.
+A mere three hours away brings you right into a park with two huge springs, six large sinkholes, and much more!
+Wes Skiles Peacock Springs State Park boasts having one of the longest underwater cave systems in the United States, so this is well worth the drive!
+However, only certified scuba divers are able to explore the almost 33,000 feet of impressive underwater caverns.
+For those who are not diving, there are plenty of hiking trails, swimming pools, and picnicking spots.
 The wildlife is abundant so be on the lookout!